-There are three basic types of microwave oven.
+There are three basic types of a microwave oven.

 - Simple microwave oven

 These are the most basic ovens.
 They produce microwaves to cook the food and come in many sizes.
 The smaller sizes suit those who live on their own.
 They are cheap and are best used for reheating food and preparing snacks.
 They cannot be used for grilling or baking purposes.
-This is the best microwave for students, singles and for office use.
+This type of microwave is perfect for students, singles and for office use.

 - Grill microwave oven

-Grill microwave ovens are a standard microwave that will also function like a grill.
+Grill microwaves are a standard microwave that will also function as a grill.
 One of the problems with microwave cooking is that it does not brown food but this appliance will.
 It can be used for grilling meat or vegetables.
 Usually, the microwave and grill function operate together so you get the best of both worlds – golden food produced in just minutes.